hydpy-dev/hydpy/hydpy/docs/development.rst

 permission: let Travis evaluate your current working branch and see what happens...

-Not only the source code, but also the contributed documentation text is checked in two ways.
+Not only the source code but also the contributed documentation text is checked in two ways.
 Doctesting is discussed above and always performed using each mentioned Python version.
-Additionally, when using  Python 2.7 the properness of the whole documentation text is considered. `Sphinx`_ is applied to create the html pages of this `online documentation`_ based on the given `reStructuredText`_ files.
+Additionally, when using  Python 2.7 the properness of the whole documentation text is considered. `Sphinx`_ is applied to create the HTML pages of this `online documentation`_ based on the given `reStructuredText`_ files.
-In case of occuring problems, e.g. due to faulty inline markup, the total build (including all Python versions) is regarded as defective.
+In case problems occur, e.g. due to faulty inline markup, the total build (including all Python versions) is regarded as defective.
-This assures that each new HydPy version is a accompanied by a functioning online documentation.
-If nothing goes wrong, the `travis-sphinx`_ script is used to push thefinal html pages to the `gh-pages branch`_ automatically, meaning, that this `online documentation`_ is updated immediately.
+This assures that each new HydPy version is accompanied by a functioning online documentation.
+If nothing goes wrong, the `travis-sphinx`_ script is used to push the final HTML pages to the `gh-pages branch`_ automatically, meaning, that this `online documentation`_ is updated immediately.
 This deploy process is restricted to the `master branch`_ of the main development line